beechovsky/adv_js_concepts/notes/Foundation_2.md

     // do something
 }`

-Only run after it's defined at runtime - stored the same as a variable defined with `var`.
+Defined at runtime - stored the same as a variable defined with `var`.
 See more below.

 Understanding hoisting provides a way to optimize memory use.

-Hoisting means it's easy to accidentaly refer to things before they're properly defined.
+Hoisting also means it's easy to accidentaly refer to things before they're properly defined.

 **Recommendation:** Avoid hoisting
 How?
-- Avoid `var` unless absolutely necessary (actually need a global variable); use `let` and `const` instead
+- Avoid `var` unless absolutely necessary (when you actually need a global variable);
+- use `let` and `const` instead
     - see scoping below

 *Aside:*